Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 #### 3.2 Froze Pod Autoscaler

-If you have Pod Autoscaler - do the same as you do with [Node Autoscaler](#22-froze-node-autoscaler).
+If you have Pod Autoscaler—do the same as you do with [Node Autoscaler](#22-froze-node-autoscaler).

 #### 3.3 Scale service deployments

 Next I would recommend scaling your service deployments(coreDns, Autoscaler),\
-just to prevent race condition between deployments in rare case when your new node group doesn't have enough space.
+just to prevent race condition between deployments in rare case when your new node group doesn’t have enough space.

 #### 3.4 Scale user deployments